imyourmanzi/Image-Superimposor/README.md

   --no-scale            do not change the scale of the subject image
                         (unexepected behavior for subject image larger than background image)
-  -v, --verbose         increase the verbosity of log output (takes precedence
+  -f OUTPUT_FMT, --output-fmt OUTPUT_FMT
-                        over --quiet)
+                        a string representing the Pillow library format to save the generated composite image as -v, --verbose         increase the verbosity of log output (takes precedence over --quiet)
   -q, --quiet           decrease the verbosity of log output (--verbose takes